-CCMI invites friends of all ages to join us for World Oceans Day 2021 Reefs Go Live Celebration
+CCMI invites friends of all ages to join us for World Ocean Day 2021 as we Stand Up for Coral Reefs!

-CCMI celebrates World Oceans Day every year as part of our Healthy Reefs outreach efforts, and in 2021, we will be returning to our special World Oceans Day Reefs Go Live event at the Camana Bay Cinema!
+CCMI celebrates World Ocean Day every year as part of our Healthy Reefs outreach efforts, and in 2021, we will be returning to our special World Ocean Day Reefs Go Live event at the Camana Bay Cinema!

 DATE: Saturday, 5th June 2021 TIME: 1:45pm-2:30pm LOCATION: Camana Bay Cinema

-Go on a virtual dive with our team in Little Cayman as we take an up close look our coral reefs and learn why it is important to have Healthy Reefs NOW.
-Our Grand Cayman ‘dive buddies’ at the Cinema will explore and appreciate the beauty and diversity of coral reefs, discuss why reefs are so important to the Cayman Islands, see first hand what CCMI is doing to help protect and restore coral reefs and learn why we need to ensure we have Healthy Reefs NOW.
-CCMI’s educators and researchers will help everyone leave the event with ideas on how to take positive action every day to help save corals reefs.
+Go on a virtual dive with our team in Little Cayman as we go underwater and learn why we should stand up for coral reefs.
+Our Grand Cayman ‘dive buddies’ at the Cinema will help us explore this ecosystem, and we’ll appreciate the beauty and diversity of coral reefs.
+Together, we’ll discuss why reefs are so important to the Cayman Islands, learn why climate change is an urgent threat to long term survival of coral reefs, and discuss why we need to stand up for coral reefs now.
+CCMI’s educators and researchers will help everyone leave the event with specific actions we can all take to help save corals reefs.

 This virtual underwater experience also allows the audience the opportunity to send questions to our Little Cayman dive team, with selected questions being answered live during the broadcast!
 Come prepared to ask your coral reef questions.